• Skip to primary navigation

 For the Milano Cookies:

-2. Create a template on one piece of parchment paper with 2 ½" lines.
-You'll place this underneath the other pieces of parchment paper as a guide for piping the batter.
+• Create a template on one piece of parchment paper with 2" lines.
+You'll place this underneath the other pieces of parchment paper as a guide for piping the batter.ย

-5. Add the egg whites and beat for about 3 minutes until fully combined.
+• Add the egg and egg whites and beat on high speed until fully combined.

-7. Transfer batter to a piping bag with a small round piping tip.
-(I used Ateco #803).
+• Transfer batter to a piping bag with a ยฝ" round piping tip.
+(I used Ateco #806).

 For the Mint Chocolate Ganache:

-2. In a small saucepan, bring the heavy cream to just shy of a simmer.
-Pour over the chocolate and stir to combine.
+• In a small saucepan, bring the heavy cream to a simmer, or about 190 degrees F.

 Reader Interactions